tidyverse/tidyups/003-dplyr-radix-ordering.md

     stringi.

--   Additionally, the performance improvements would be even more substantial since no sort key would be required by default.
+-   Additionally, the performance improvements would be even more substantial since no sort key would be generated by default.

--   Would also be consistent with `group_by()` if that started to use the C locale by default.

 -   However, this would have the potential to alter nearly every call to `arrange()`, since the C locale is not identical to the American